FAIRmat-NFDI/nomad-tutorial-workflows/docs/workflows.md

 ## Creating the overarching project workflow

-Now that we have upload to NOMAD and published all the individual tasks and sub-workflows for the project, we need to create an overarching workflow to connect these components.
+Now that all the individual tasks and sub-workflows for the project are stored in the NOMAD repository, we need to create an overarching workflow to connect these components.
 The final workflow graph should look as follows:

 <div class="click-zoom">
     <label>